sferguson32155/minetest/README.md

 \
 \
 Modding Guide https://github.com/cacticouncil/minetest/blob/master/doc/modding_guide.md

+## FAQ
+Q: What IDE should I use for Minetest?
+\
+Visual Studio 2015 to 2022.
+\
+\
+Q: How long does setup take?
+\
+About 30 mins (if everything goes right)
+\
+\
+Q: There are red errors/libraries missing in CMake.
+Is that a concern?
+\
+As long as you can configure then generate without missing any libraries critical for Minetest, you should be fine.
+\
+\
+Q: What is the team workflow on Github?
+\
+Make your own branch, then make a pull request to merge your branch into Native-Api.
+Have another teammate review your PR.
 \

 ## Citations
 [1] Noelene Callaghan (2016) Investigating the role of Minecraft in educational learning environments, Educational Media International, 53:4, 244-260, DOI: 10.1080/09523987.2016.1254877
 [2] Tiobe index.
 TIOBE.
 (2022, June 3).
 Retrieved April 25, 2023, from https://www.tiobe.com/tiobe-index/